chesslablab/chess-data/cli/README.md

 Should you want to prepare the data for further AI training, make sure the `endgames` and the `players` tables have been previously seeded with data.

-#### Classification From a FEN Position

-Prepare the data by playing chess games from a particular FEN position as shown in the example below.

-    $ php cli/prepare/training/classification/fen.php 10

-This command will play `10` random chess games fetched from the `endgames` table to create a prepared CSV dataset in the `dataset/training/classification` folder.
-It is particularly helpful to prepare [endgames](https://github.com/chesslablab/chess-data/tree/master/data/endgames) data.

-#### Classification From the Start Position

-Prepare the data by playing chess games from the start position as shown in the example below.

-    $ php cli/prepare/training/classification/start.php 10

-This command will play `10` random chess games fetched from the `players` table to create a prepared CSV dataset in the `dataset/training/classification` folder.
-It is particularly helpful to prepare [players](https://github.com/chesslablab/chess-data/tree/master/data/players) data.

 #### Regression From a FEN Position

 Prepare the data by playing chess games from a particular FEN position as shown in the example below.